johnhalz/pose3d_python/docs/API/te.md

 - ### `__init__(self, name: str = '', dim: int = 3, vector: np.ndarray|list = None) -> None`

-    The `__init__` function is called when a new instance of the `TE` class is created.
+    The `__init__` method is called when a new instance of the `TE` class is created.
 It initializes all of the variables in the class and sets them to their default values.

     By default, the `self.__vector` member value is set to zero.